varnish/Varnish-Book/varnish_book.rst

 ..
 This figure has 70% width to avoid that the label goes to a new page in pdf-slides format.

+.. training: there slide has an strange line

 .. figure 8

 .. figure:: ui/img/cache_miss_request_grouping.png